Ahmad Qazi

 The IRS gives self-employed drivers two ways to deduct vehicle expenses on Schedule C: the standard mileage rate and the actual expense method.
 Each has different rules, different record-keeping requirements, and produces very different deduction amounts—especially for owner operators running heavy commercial vehicles.

 Here's the key thing most truckers need to know upfront: the standard mileage rate is designed for passenger vehicles and light-duty trucks.
 If you're running a Class 7 or Class 8 truck (most semis), the standard mileage rate generally doesn't apply to your rig—but it can apply to a personal vehicle you use for business purposes.
 Almost every owner operator uses the actual expense method for their truck.
+For the full list of write-offs that ride alongside this choice, see our owner operator tax deductions guide and the breakdown of typical owner operator costs.

 Important Distinction: Truck vs Personal Vehicle